-3) Divide picadillo between two Suvie pans and place pans in the top 2 zones of your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+3) Divide picadillo between two Suvie pans and place in Suvie.
+Input settings, and cook now or schedule.

 4) After the cook, remove all the pans from your Suvie and divide picadillo between 4 bowls.
 Season picadillo to taste with salt and pepper.
 Garnish with chopped cilantro and serve with corn tortillas on the side.

 Nutritional Information per serving (4 servings per recipe): Calories 450, Total Fat 10g, Total Carbohydrates 53g, Total Sodium 1243mg, Total Protein 41g